Horndon–on–the–Hill C. Of E. Primary School

 To support your child at home, play simple games like I Spy or collect objects that contain a certain sound.
 The website PhonicsPlay is a good resource.
 Also, I recommend the site Oxford Owl and in particular the article Helping your struggling reader at home http://www.oxfordowl.co.uk/for-home/reading-owl/expert-help/helping-struggling-readers.

-In Year One, the children will be learning cursive handwriting, which they will be expected to apply in their writing.
+In Year One, the children will be learning to join their handwriting, which they will be expected to apply in their writing.

 This term we will be covering the units: Number and Place Value, Addition and Subtraction, Shape, Measurement, Multiplication and Division and Time and Fractions.

 In science, the children will be learning about autumn and winter, investigating the weather associated with these periods, changes to the length of the day and how plants are effected.
-They will learn about animals, identifying parts of the human body, the senses and the structure of common animals.
+They will also learn about materials.

 The children will examining what does it mean to belong to a faith community?
 They will learn about how religious people show they belong to their faith community.
 They will learn about ways babies are welcomed in religions and the promises made at weddings.
 They will think about their own network of belonging and how we all belong to someone.
 The investigation implements the principal aim of RE, which is to engage pupils in systematic enquiry into significant human questions which religion and worldviews address, so that they can develop the understanding and skills needed to appreciate and appraise varied responses to these questions, as well as develop responses of their own.